universome/hasheroku/README.rst

 Are all names equally likely to be generated?
 ============
 Yes.
-First, we get sha256 hash of the string, than we project its first 4 hexadecimal characters into heroku adjectives and names.
+First, we get sha256 hash of the string, than we project its first 4 hexadecimal characters into heroku adjectives and nouns.
 As long as these 4 characters are uniformly distributed (and they do) and we project them properly (and we do) — our hashes are uniformly distributed too.
 The problem, of course, is with the tiny amount of possible names, that's why we have a lot of collisions.